-A student who terminates his/her registration at the university has no right to register again except after submitting a new Application Form, and an official request stating clearly the reasons of his/her re-register, which must be approved by the faculty council, subjected that not more three years have passed after the termination.
+A student who terminates his/her registration at the university has no right to register again except after submitting a new Application Form, and an official request stating clearly the reasons of his/her re-register, which must be recommended by the faculty council, and approved by university council, subjected that not more three years have passed after the termination.
 In case of approval, the student is to be treated as a continued student according to his/her previous position before the Registration Termination.